LouisJackman/volatile_thunk/content/posts/2018/03/24/asynchronous-apis-are-a-step-backwards-for-non-blocking-code/post.md

 polymorphism, it can probably afford a lightweight task runtime too.

-Like garbage collection it's ultimately trading off a bit of performance, in this case memory, to make programming less error-prone and robust.
+Like garbage collection it's ultimately trading off a bit of performance, in this case memory, to make programming less error-prone and more robust.

 If you're programming in Java or C# you're almost certainly already working on a problem for which a lightweight task system has perfectly acceptable